Pan Scroll Zoom 2: Flores & Prats

 FG: How did you save the richness of this social environment when everyone was away?

-EP: As many other studio leaders, we had no idea about what tools to use.
+EP: Like many other studio leaders, we had no idea about what tools to use.
 One of my assistants mentioned to us a programme called Miro that allows one to have fictional walls, upon which drawings can be pinned.
 We encouraged our students to progressively upload the work there and we were able – somehow – to recreate a common space where all the process was legible.
-It seemed a reasonable compromise, even if we know that a A0 or A1 drawing was going to be seen on a much smaller screen.
-With Miro we generated clusters associated to the groups of the masterplan.
+It seemed a reasonable compromise, even if we know that an A0 or A1 drawing was going to be seen on a much smaller screen.
+With Miro we generated clusters associated with the groups of the masterplan.
 It was almost sweet to watch the names of the students working on the virtual wall the day before the meeting.
-For us it has always been fundamental to generate an environment where students learn from each other.
-With professors there is inevitably always going to be a certain distance; we know from our days as students how fundamental the reciprocal learning that occurs within a studio is.

 FG: Did you sense that there was dialogue behind your backs?